Hello, World.

 Assignment

 The assignment for this chapter is to try out all the code in this chapter.
-Create your project and try modifying the HelloWorld code to print out whatever messages you want.
+Create your project and try changing the HelloWorld code to print out whatever messages you want.
 Try each different type of print method.
 Basically, as long as you got your message to print to your terminal without errors, you have completed this chapter.

 Conclusion